 ♥ get some crockery and cutlery from your op shop – it’s so cheap and it will look funky (bribe the kids into washing up)

-♥ get some biodegradable catering products (they actually look much nicer than plastic too)
+♥ get some biodegradable catering products (they actually look much more stylish plastic too)

-♥ stash a bamboo spork or cutlery from home in your handbag for those lunches out and about
+♥ stash a bamboo spork or cutlery in your handbag for those lunches out and about

 After all the publicity and education about these, I am still gob-smacked that I am usually the only person I see at the supermarket using my own bags.
 Please tell me this doesn’t happen in your local area!